 Outpatient programs are a slightly different addiction treatment approach.
 Instead of spending all their time on-site, patients come and go.
 Most notably, outpatient programs don’t have an overnight component.

 There are two main types of outpatient care: general outpatient and intensive outpatient.
 Intensive outpatient, also known as an IOP program, requires several hours each week.
 It offers access to the most effective therapies and treatment, but it leaves plenty of time each day for school, work or family.

-It’s normal for people to compare inpatient vs outpatient to determine which is best.
+It’s normal for people to compare inpatient vs. outpatient to determine best.
 However, the answer isn’t always clear.
 The best answer is that it depends on the patient.

 What is important to remember is that both types of addiction treatment will boast evidence-based therapies.
 This is critical to lasting recovery.
 Whether inpatient or outpatient, the best programs will offer:

 - Dual diagnosis and trauma therapy

 Choosing Inpatient and Outpatient Care During Recovery